 Tucked between the Burke-Gilman trail and Lake Washington, we are in the design development phase for a new custom home on a rare double lot on Seattle’s waterfront.
 This proposed design locates the home in approximately the same location as the existing structure, minimizing the building footprint and preserving the south-facing yard.
 An existing detached garage will be rebuilt and designed to accommodate a rooftop solar panels.
 The low slope roof of the house opens up toward the south.
 Careful placement of windows and doors frame panoramic views of the lake while providing privacy from adjacent neighbors and the trail.
 A series of covered decks extend outdoor living during the wet and gray months.

-As is often the case, schematic design images reflect the culmination of months of careful analysis and research.
+As is often the case, early design images reflect the culmination of months of careful analysis and research.
 This site is subject to not only shoreline requirements, but also environmentally critical area designations, existing non-conforming structure challenges, land use constraints and a geotechnical soils analysis.
 As architects, part of our job is to weave these various requirements with the client’s ideas and goals to create a design solution that meets both the big picture dreams as well as the technical minutia.
-We developed multiple schemes to present to our client and look forward to developing this project further as we progress into the next phase of design!
+We developed multiple schemes to present to our client and look forward to developing this project further!